wdawson/okta.github.io/_source/_reference/inline_hooks/api-am/index.md

 For a general introduction to Okta inline hooks, see [Inline Hooks](/docs/_reference/inline_hooks).

-For setup steps for the API Acccess Management inline hook, see [API Acess Management Inline Hook Setup](/docs/use_cases/hooks/setup/api-am-setup.md).
+For setup steps for the API Acccess Management Inline Hook, see [API Acess Management Inline Hook Setup](/docs/use_cases/hooks/setup/api-am-setup.md).

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks API](/docs/api/resources/inline-hooks.md).

+## About

+This type of inline hook is triggered when OAuth 2.0 and OpenID tokens are minted by your Okta custom Authorization Server.
+Before sending the token to the requestor, Okta calls out to your external service.
+Your service can respond with commands to add aditional custom claims to the token before Okta sends it to the requestor.

+This capability can be used to add sensitive user data to tokens without having to store that data in Okta user profiles.
+For example, tokens minted for a medical app can be augmented with medical data, without that data needing to be stored in Okta.

+### Limitations

+This inline hook works only with custom Authorization Servers created in your Okta org, not with the Okta default Authoritzation Server.

+You cannot use this inline hook to overwrite claims in tokens, only to add new ones.

 ## Objects in the Request from Okta